Chapter 12

 "[10] All who rely on observing the law are under a curse, for it is written: "Cursed is everyone who does not continue to do everything written in the Book of the Law.""

-To see this a bit more clearly let us go to the Old Testament, where the Law is given, and read what it teaches about those who try to do everything the Law requires but yet fall short.
+To see this a bit more clearly let us go to the Old Testament and read what it teaches about those who try to do everything the Law requires but yet fall short.

 Deuteronomy 27:26